Ermita: Upscale neighborhood, City Beautiful movement

-By the 19th century, although still considered as an "arrabal", which refers to a rural area, urban expansion had slowly reached the northern portion of the district mainly due to the development of the Luneta, also called Bagumbayan, as a promenade at the coast of Manila Bay.
-The district also saw the construction of the Manila Observatory by Father Federico Faura during the early 1890s.
-It was once located on a street now named after Fr.
-Faura himself.
-Ermita then developed a creole language based on Spanish called Ermiteño, which eventually became extinct after the devastation of the Second World War.
+By the 19th century, although still considered as an "arrabal", which refers to a rural area, urban expansion had slowly reached the northern portion of the area mainly due to the development of the Luneta, also called Bagumbayan, as a promenade at the coast of Manila Bay.
+This attracted wealthy Spaniards and prominent Filipino mestizos and started to build homes in the area, making it a residential hub.
+The area eventually developed a creole language based on Spanish called Ermiteño, which eventually became extinct after the devastation of the Second World War.
 However, it still has a surviving cousin language spoken in nearby Cavite.